scu-zjz/IMDLBenCo/README.md

 ---->

 ## News
-- [2024/09/26] This paper, IMDL-BenCo has been accepted as **Spotlight** to NeurIPS 2024 Track Datasets and Benchmarks!!! 🎉🎉🎉
+- [2024/09/26] This paper, IMDL-BenCo, has been accepted as **Spotlight** to NeurIPS 2024 Track Datasets and Benchmarks!!! 🎉🎉🎉

 > [!WARNING]
 > **Existing bug**:
 >    1. The `Image-Acc` evaluator may not return an accurate value under the current version during multi-GPU inference.
 Please be careful with it!
 We are locating the exact issue.
 Details found in issue: https://github.com/scu-zjz/IMDLBenCo/issues/42.
+Thanks [@iamwangyabin](https://github.com/iamwangyabin) for reporting the issue.

 ## Overview
 ☑️**Welcome to IMDL-BenCo, the first comprehensive IMDL benchmark and modular codebase.**